Updated February 2019

 Right after birth, your baby will be very alert and ready for his/her inaugural snack.
 Take advantage of this time to nurse your baby before he/she succumbs to the post-delivery hangover.
 Nursing during this time will release oxytocin, which does a great job of expelling the placenta and contracting the uterus.
 Don’t worry if you have no idea what to do, just do your best.
 The nurses can help you as well.

 This heavy dose of oxytocin will also make you feel extremely and suddenly… sleeeeeepy.
 I remember fighting just to stay awake.
-Hand the baby over to daddy if you’re having trouble keeping your eyes open.
+Hand the baby over to your partner if you’re having trouble keeping your eyes open.

 In the first hour, the L&D nurses will likely massage your fundus, which is the top of your uterus.
 This is just a belly massage that helps ensure that your uterus is clamping down, as it should, to slow the bleeding and to break up any clots.
 This can be a little painful if you’re not expecting it.
 During this time, you may also receive Pitocin through an IV, an injection in your leg, or a suppository if the bleeding is heavier than they would like.
 From there, nurses will be checkin’ up on that fundus every 2-3 hours or so.
 They do this to prevent bleeding complications, so be a sport about it.
 They put the ‘fun’ in fundus!